Codepath-AND101Group36Project/Pokedex/README.md

 - **Damar Sherwood**
 Time spent: **8** hours spent in total
 ## Summary
 With just a tap, generate information about five random Pokémon, adding an element of surprise to your journey.
 Delve into detailed stats.
 The user-friendly interface ensures seamless navigation, while the app's offline access lets you enjoy its features anytime, anywhere.
 Need to tidy up your collection?
-No worries—PokéGen Plus allows you to effortlessly delete existing data.
+No worries—PokeDex allows you to effortlessly delete existing data.
 ## Milestone Requirements
 The following REQUIRED features are completed:
 - [X] Assign features to each member of your group